-This sub-criterion is only applicable to carbon credits used for purposes for which double claiming with the host country NDC should be avoided (see Table 17).
+This sub-criterion is only applicable to carbon credits for which double claiming with the host country NDC should be avoided.

-Avoiding double claiming with host country NDCs requires not only that the host country have respective processes and institutional arrangements in place, but also that carbon crediting programs have procedures in place to facilitate the application of corresponding adjustments by host countries.
-This sub-criterion therefore assesses the carbon crediting programs' readiness and ability to facilitate the avoidance of double claiming, drawing on the Guidelines for Avoiding Double Counting with CORSIA (ClimateWorks Foundation; Meridian Institute; Stockholm Environment Institute 2019).
+Avoiding double claiming with host country NDCs requires not only that the host country has respective processes and institutional arrangements in place, but also that carbon crediting programs have procedures in place to facilitate the application of corresponding adjustments by host countries.
+This sub-criterion therefore assesses the carbon crediting programs' readiness and ability to facilitate the avoidance of double claiming, drawing on the relevant decisions under the Paris Agreement and the Guidelines for Avoiding Double Counting with CORSIA (ClimateWorks Foundation; Meridian Institute; Stockholm Environment Institute 2019).